bcoughlan/base-package-enforcer-rule/README.md

 # base-package-enforcer-rule

-A Maven enforcer rule to ensure verify that &lt;groupId>.&lt;artifactId> matches the base package.
+A Maven enforcer rule to verify that the &lt;groupId>.&lt;artifactId> of the module matches the base package in `src/main/java`.

-The use case is to allow writing ArchUnit tests which enforce Maven multi-module project constraints.
+This allows you to write ArchUnit tests which enforce Maven multi-module project constraints.

 # Usage